Frequently Asked Questions for Care Seekers

 How can I pay for home care services?

-You can pay by bank transfer, BPAY, direct debit, credit card or with funds held in an Assembly Payments digital wallet.
+You can pay by bank transfer, BPAY, direct debit, credit card (Visa or MasterCard only) or with funds held in an Assembly Payments digital wallet.
 Certain payment methods will attract an additional charge.

 All bookings must be paid for upfront with funds held in escrow by Assembly Payments until after the care is delivered.